 (Advancing Issues / Declining Issues) / (Advancing Volume / Declining Volume)

 The intra-day 5-minute chart of the mini-Dow futures contract shows the $TRIN:

 - Bearish Reading > 1

 - Bullish Reading < 1

 The trend of the Arms Index is usually more important than whether or not the Arms Index is above or below 1.
 As can be seen in the intra-day chart above, when the mini-Dow was falling in price, the Arms Index was increasing.
-At 1.5, a very high Arms Index reading, a trader could take a contrarian stance and buy at the 1.5 level.
-Of course it would be advisable to see a reverse or bottoming of the Arms Index before taking such action.
+At 1.5, a very high Arms Index reading, a trader might take a contrarian stance and buy at the 1.5 level.
+In addition a trader might consider waiting to see a reverse or bottoming of the Arms Index before taking such action.
 Also notice that when the mini-Dow is increasing, the Arms Index is decreasing.